celery/celery/docs/getting-started/first-steps-with-celery.rst

         return x + y

-The first argument to :class:`~celery.app.Celery` is the name of the current module, this is needed so that names can be automatically generated, the second argument is the broker keyword argument which specifies the URL of the message broker you want to use, using RabbitMQ here, which is already the default option.
+The first argument to :class:`~celery.app.Celery` is the name of the current module, this only needed so names can be automatically generated when the tasks are defined in the `__main__` module.

+The second argument is the broker keyword argument, specifying the URL of the message broker you want to use.
+Here using RabbitMQ (also the default option).

 See :ref:`celerytut-broker` above for more choices, e.g. for RabbitMQ you can use ``amqp://localhost``, or for Redis you can use ``redis://localhost``.

-You defined a single task, called ``add``, which returns the sum of two numbers.
+You defined a single task, called ``add``, returning the sum of two numbers.

 .. _celerytut-running-the-worker: